spell-music/csound-expression/tutorial/chapters/Patches.md

 Also patch can be a monophonic synth.
 The monophonic synth can play only one note at the time (like flute or voice).
 But it converts not just notes but signals of amplitude and frequency.

+With `PolySyntSpec` we can specify midi channel to play the instrument.
+The `PolySyntSpec` has default instance with which we listen for midi messages on all channels.

 Let's play a polyphonic patch: